Homemade Cranberry Sauce (The Best)

 However, I won’t lie to yall, I use to love that canned cranberry sauce as a kid.
-It was so cool how it use to slowly plopped out of the can and still had that canned shape.
+It was so cool how it use to slowly plop out of the can and still had that canned shape.
 Although I could never eat very much of it, way too sweet.
 I can eat this homemade cranberry sauce by the spoonful!

 This homemade cranberry sauce is super easy, sweet, tangy, and delicious!!
 You just can’t beat the taste of fresh cranberries.
 No siree Bob!
 The pomegranate juice goes so well with it too!
-I’ve convinced that cranberry and pomegranate are like the best couple ever!
-They belong together and compliment each other flavor beautifully.
+I’ve been convinced that cranberry and pomegranate are like the best couple ever!
+They belong together and complement each other flavor beautifully.

 If you’re not a fan of pomegranate juice then I highly suggest you use cranberry juice as a replacement.
 It tastes just as good, but without the pomegranate aftertaste that some folks dislike.
 You can also use water as a last resort.
-And I do mean VERY last result.
+And I do mean the VERY last result.

-*TIP* Becca on my Facebook fan page said she replaced the pomegranate juice with fresh granny smith apple juice and she was “IN FREAKING HEAVEN” I just had to share to this tip because I LOVE apple with cranberry and will def. try out both on Thanksgiving!!
+*TIP* Becca on my Facebook fan page said she replaced the pomegranate juice with fresh granny smith apple juice and she was “IN FREAKING HEAVEN” I just had to share this tip because I LOVE apple with cranberry and will def. try out both on Thanksgiving!!
 Thanks Becca!!

 - 12 oz fresh cranberries